MehaletKB/19-BudgetTracker/README.md

 ## Description

-An web app used for tracking budget online and offline.
+A web app used for tracking budget online and offline.
 Data added offline is cached to be added to database once device is online.

 ## Installation